FAQs for Families

 Siblings who are not eligible for Yellow Bus transportation cannot ride the bus with their siblings.
 We can provide the younger students with a TransPass and take them off the Yellow Bus so the siblings can commute together.

+The morning pick up time for the student will be listed on the PNL letter, and students should be at the stop 10 minutes prior to their pick up time.
 There are many factors that may affect the time a driver arrives at a given stop.
 Daily traffic patterns and student loads are unpredictable and may cause a driver’s time to vary.
 These situations, plus differences in clock times, have proven over the years that arriving ten minutes early gives students an adequate window of time to ensure they catch the bus.
+Because the same is true in the PM, we cannot specify a drop off time in the afternoon.
+Parents are expected to be available at the time the bus arrives with the student.

 My driver did not wait for my child to come outside.